cdelorme/system-setup/osx.md

 I setup a schedule under the "Bandwidth" tab to accomodate my access times.

-Finally under the "Peers" tab I tell it to prefer encrypted peers **and** ignore unencrypted peers.  _This is a weak stop-gap against torrent scanners._
+Finally under the "Peers" tab I tell it to prefer encrypted peers **and** ignore unencrypted peers.  _This is a decent stop-gap against torrent scanners but won't protect you from bad peers._

+## dot-files

+**Next I recommend using my [dot-files repository](https://github.com/cdelorme/dot-files/) to enhance your prompt, vim configuration, and set a bunch of useful configuration defaults.**

+Creating a set of useful dot-files is essential to enhancing your command line situation, but not everyone will find all of my settings to be useful.

 ## [homebrew](http://brew.sh/)